 (Molecular Biomedicine)

-Postdoc done at New York Genome Center and Columbia University from 2018 to 2020 on genetic regulation of molecular phenotypes and their role in the development of complex diseases.
+Postdoc completed at New York Genome Center and Columbia University from 2018 to 2020 on genetic regulation of molecular phenotypes and their role in the development of complex diseases.

 Burak Yelmen, PhD